SayujyaVartak/Data-Storytelling-Airbnb-/README.md

 The different leaders at Airbnb want to understand some important insights based on various attributes in the dataset so as to increase the revenue such as -

-Which type of hosts to acquire more and where?
+1. Which type of hosts to acquire more and where?<br>
-The categorisation of customers based on their preferences.
+2. The categorisation of customers based on their preferences.<br>
-What are the neighbourhoods they need to target?
+3. What are the neighbourhoods they need to target?<br>
-What is the pricing ranges preferred by customers?
+4. What is the pricing ranges preferred by customers?<br>
-The various kinds of properties that exist w.r.t. customer preferences.
+5. The various kinds of properties that exist w.r.t. customer preferences.<br>
-Adjustments in the existing properties to make it more customer-oriented.
+6. Adjustments in the existing properties to make it more customer-oriented.<br>
-What are the most popular localities and properties in New York currently?
+7. What are the most popular localities and properties in New York currently?<br>
-How to get unpopular properties more traction? and so on...
+8. How to get unpopular properties more traction? and so on...<br>

 ## End Objective
 To prepare for the next best steps that Airbnb needs to take as a business, you have been asked to analyse a dataset consisting of various Airbnb listings in New York.
 Based on this analysis, you need to give two presentations to the following groups.